adhinjb7/CS-2613_Exploration_Activity/README.md

 ### Step 1: Install Required Libraries

 Open a terminal or command prompt and install the necessary dependencies using pip:

--pip install scikit-learn
+pip install scikit-learn pandas

 ### Step 2: Download or Clone the Repository

 Download the project files or clone the repository using Git

+git clone <repository-link>
+cd CS-2613_Exploration_Activity

 ### Step 3: Run the Program

 ## What purpose does your program serve?

+### Step 4: Output

+The program will display results in the console, including:

+- Mean Squared Error (for regression)
+- Accuracy scores (for classifiers)
+- Sample predictions

+## 3. What purpose does your program serve?

-The purpose of this program is to demonstrate how machine learning can be used to analyze real-world data and make predictions using a regression model.
+The purpose of this program is to demonstrate how machine learning can be used to analyze real-world data and make predictions using different models.

-Specifically, this program uses Scikit-learn to perform **linear regression** on a real dataset (the diabetes dataset).
-The goal of the model is to predict a continuous value (disease progression) based on multiple input features such as age, body mass index (BMI), and blood pressure.
+This program applies three key machine learning techniques:

+- **Linear Regression** on the diabetes dataset to predict disease progression (continuous values)
+- **Decision Tree Classification** on the iris dataset to classify data into categories
+- **MLP Classifier (Neural Network)** to perform more advanced classification

-This program serves several important purposes:
+The program serves several important purposes:

-- It shows how to load and work with real-world datasets.
+- Demonstrates how to load and work with real-world datasets
-- It demonstrates how to split data into training and testing sets.
+- Shows how to split data into training and testing sets
-- It illustrates how a machine learning model can be trained using existing data.
+- Illustrates how different machine learning models are trained
-- It applies regression techniques to predict numerical outcomes.
+- Compares multiple algorithms within the same program
-- It evaluates model performance using error metrics.
+- Evaluates model performance using metrics such as Mean Squared Error and Accuracy

-This program aims to simulates a realistic data science workflow where data is processed, a model is trained, predictions are made, and results are evaluated.
+Overall, this program simulates a realistic data science workflow where data is processed, models are trained, predictions are made, and results are evaluated.

 ## What would be some sample input/output?